Academic and Professional Integrity

 The Student Code gives complete details of the rules governing academic integrity for all students.
 You are responsible for knowing and abiding by these rules.

-It is a requirement of this course for students to learn the definitions of cheating and plagiarism by September 2, 2016.
+It is a requirement of this course for students to learn the definitions of cheating and plagiarism by the end of the first week of class.
 Students must inform their instructor if they require help understanding the definitions.
 This knowledge may be tested on quizzes/exams/homework assignments.

 Do not seek/receive any help or collaborate in any way, no matter how trivial, with anybody who is not a member of your group, except FIN300 instructors, FIN300 TAs/consultants, and the Market Information Lab employees.